“Once we saved $500.000 with load testing.” Interview with Scott Moore

 Scott Moore (S.M.): I started my career in load testing back in 1998.
 I found a passion for it and it is something I love to do.
 I started Loadtester in 2004 and merged with AdvancedQA in 2010 to form Northway Solutions Group.
-We still focus on performance testing, but we also offer services around functional automation, implementing QA process, and training – mostly for the HP software solutions.
+Among all the disciplines of web application testing, we still focus on performance testing, but we also offer services around functional automation, implementing QA process, and training – mostly for the HP software solutions.

 While it is different from client to client, there are a few common things I see.
 There are those companies that already understand the importance of performance testing and understand where it fits in the software development lifecycle.
 In those cases, it is easy to jump in and get the project done with minimal issues.
 They generally have good requirements, test environments that match production, and respond quickly when you need something to complete a task.
 Unfortunately, this is not the experience very often.
 Then there is the company that has no experience with performance testing.
 They don’t know what they don’t know.
 They usually have their heart in the right place, and want to do the right thing, but they don’t know what the right thing is.
 In those cases, they generally listen to us as trusted advisors and we’re eventually able to get testing completed successfully.
 However, there is a lot of hand holding, and the projects normally take longer than expected.
 Many times the people you are working with are dealing with things they never had to think about before.
 As long as they are willing to do what it takes to get the job done, we can be successful.
 The last type of company is somewhere in between.
 They think they already have everything in place and have a lot of approvals and political issues to deal with.
 They may have a defined process for QA in general, but it usually isn’t performance testing friendly.
 Not all players on the team are as involved as they should be, and there is generally a lot of confusion.
 This is probably the most common type of company that we work with.
 In some cases, it can be hard to be successful.